DinisCruz/Book_Generation_Z_Developer/content/7.your-cv/personal-brand.md

  - What do you represent
  - What is your voice
  - Follow up (remember how busy the others are, so keep following up)
+ - how can you be found
+ - SEO optimise your name and your published research

+ - use GA and Google Data Studio
+    - Data analytics
+ - get a domain name for your blog or site
+    - host a hugo based site on S3 buckets (add https)

 {{% /panel %}}